French Gimlet Cocktail

 So delicious Natalie!
 Thank you for your comment!

 Lime is my all time favorite.
-Love your presentation to this refreshing drink.
+What a delicious and refreshing drink.

 Thank you Veena! 🙂